ashikrai/ImageGallery/README.md

    npm install
    ```

+3. Get Pixabay API Key
+Sign up at Pixabay
+Visit your API settings to generate an API key
-3. Create a `.env` file in the root of the project and add your Pixabay API key:
+Create a `.env` file in the root of the project and add your Pixabay API key:
    ```plaintext
    VITE_REACT_APP_PIXABAY_API_KEY=your_pixabay_api_key
    ```